FIWARE/tutorials.Context-Providers/README.md

 #### Response:

-The equivalent request on the **default tenant** FMIS system initially returns no data
+Since no registrations have been created yet, the equivalent request on the **FMIS system context broker** initially returns no data

 ```json
 []